A. J. Davis (basketball)

-Antonio Lee "A. J." Davis Jr. (born March 15, 1995) is an American professional basketball player for Apollon Patras of the Greek Basket League.
+Antonio Lee "A. J." Davis Jr. (born March 15, 1995) is an American professional basketball player for the Niagara River Lions of the Canadian Elite Basketball League (CEBL).
 He played college basketball for Tennessee and UCF.

 Early life and high school

 Davis was born in Indianapolis, Indiana while his father was playing for the Indiana Pacers and moved around often during his father's career until settling in Atlanta after his retirement.
 He began high school at Greater Atlanta Christian School, where he helped the Spartans win back-to-back Georgia High School Association (GHSA) state titles, before transferring to Buford High School before his junior year.

 College career

 Tennessee

 Davis began his collegiate career at Tennessee and averaged 1.3 points, 1.6 rebounds and 9.4 minutes in 25 games as a freshman.
 He announced that he would be transferring to the University of Central Florida after the end of his freshman season.